nuclear-multimessenger-astronomy/nmma/TRADEMARKS.md

 Prior written permission is required for NMMA branding in:

 - product, service, project, collaboration, or organization names;
-- domain names and social-media names;
 - use or modification of the NMMA logo;
-- combined branding such as "NMMA-Other Project";
 - claims of official-service or maintainer status;
 - merchandise or promotional materials; and
 - branding forks or modified distributions as NMMA.